stakater/kubestackplus-docs/content/for-cisos/authentication-authorization/saap-authorization-roles.md

 - **Stakater owned** : created by the Stakater team which consists of projects/namespaces with format `openshift*`, `stakater*`, `kube*`, `redhat*`, `default`
 - **Customer owned** : created by the customer

+Following are the roles available in SAAP :

+## Cluster Admin

+Cluster Admin is an openshift role which give the user assigned this role full Cluster-Admin Privileges

+### Responsibilities
+- Full access to manage the entire OpenShift cluster.
+- Quick resolution of Priority:1 incidents and emergencies.
+- Emergency and backdoor access for immediate intervention.

+### Approval Process
+1. Identify Priority:1 incident.
+2. Escalate to Engineering Manager.
+3. Authorization granted by Engineering Manager.
+4. Cluster-Admin intervenes to resolve the incident.

+This role ensures swift response and resolution in critical situations, with approval granted by the Engineering Manager for emergency access.

 ## Customer Admin (`sca`) role

 The permissions for the Customer Admin (`sca`) role includes: